Evanss69/Config-App/README.md

 to bundle your application
 # Deepidoo-Config-App
-Final intership / validation DUT in IT.
+Final internship / validation DUT in IT.

 Embedded web application in Javascript and NodeJS made for Deepidoo french compagny.
 This application need to be embedded in PC/mini-pc-Shuttle with Gnome-linux OS.